MSAkarsh/sql-chat-app/README.md

 # Akarsh DB - SQL Chat Application

-A Streamlit-based chat application that allows natural language querying of the Chinook SQLite database using AI (Groq LLM).
+A Streamlit-based chat application that allows natural language querying of the Akarsh SQLite database using AI (Groq LLM).

 ## Features

 - 🤖 Natural language to SQL query generation using Groq's LLM
 - 💬 Interactive chat interface with conversation history
-- 🗄️ Pre-loaded Chinook database (music store data)
+- 🗄️ Pre-loaded Akarsh database (music store data)
 - 🌐 Network accessible - share with friends on your local network
 - 🔄 Auto-starts on system login (macOS)